Need to talk? Call 1800 882 436.

 • Your 'Rhesus factor' (RhD) tells you if you have a protein known as 'D antigen' on the surface of your red blood cells.

-• If you don’t have the D antigen on your red blood cells, your blood type is Rhesus negative.
+• If your red blood cells don’t have the D antigen, your blood type is Rhesus negative.

-• Being RhD negative isn’t usually a problem unless you are pregnant, and your baby happens to be RhD positive.
+• Being RhD negative isn’t usually a problem unless you are pregnant and your baby happens to be RhD positive — there is a mismatch in your blood types.

-• If you are pregnant and have RhD negative blood, you will be offered anti-D immunoglobulin to avoid problems associated with this type of blood type mismatch.
+• If you are pregnant and have RhD negative blood, you will be offered anti-D immunoglobulin to prevent the problems that can happen because of this blood type mismatch.

 What are blood types?

 Everybody has one of 4 blood types (A, B, AB or O).
-You inherit your blood group from your parents.
+You inherit your blood type (also called a blood group) from your parents.

 Why is your blood type important during pregnancy?

 Your baby’s blood type is inherited from both parents.
-For this reason, a baby may have a different blood type to its parents.
+A baby may have a different blood type to their parents for this reason.
 This is normal and usually not a problem.
-However, in some cases, these differences can be very important.
+A mismatch of blood types between a pregnant person and their baby can happen if the other parent is RhD positive.
+In some cases, this mismatch can be very important.

-If your blood type is RhD negative, and your baby’s RhD positive, problems can occur if a small amount of your baby’s blood enters your bloodstream during pregnancy or birth.
-This is called a 'sensitising event' and can lead to a condition in an unborn baby and newborn, called haemolytic disease of the newborn.
+If your blood type is RhD negative, and your baby’s blood type is RhD positive, there can be problems if a little of your baby’s blood gets into your bloodstream during pregnancy or birth.
+This is called a 'sensitising event' and it can cause a problem in an unborn baby or newborn called haemolytic disease of the newborn.
 Both will be explained below.

 What is haemolytic disease of the newborn?

-Your immune system, however, has a good memory, and can produce high levels of these antibodies if there is contact with RhD positive blood in a future pregnancy.
+Your immune system has a good memory and can produce high levels of these antibodies if you come into contact with RhD positive blood in a future pregnancy.

-This may lead to serious complications for your baby, such as severe anaemia, brain damage and even death in some cases.
+This can cause serious complications for your next baby, like severe anaemia, brain damage and even death in some cases.

 Can haemolytic disease of the newborn be prevented?

-Haemolytic disease of the newborn is uncommon these days.
+Haemolytic disease of the newborn is rare these days.
 This is because it can usually be prevented with injections of a medicine called 'anti-D'.

 You will be offered blood tests as part of your antenatal screening, so you will be told if your blood is RhD negative or positive at the start of your pregnancy.

-If you have RhD negative blood, you may also be offered an injection of this medication if there is any concern that your baby’s blood may have crossed the placenta into your bloodstream.
-This is known as a 'sensitising event'.
+If you have RhD negative blood, you may be offered an injection of this medicine if there is concern that your baby’s blood may have crossed the placenta into your bloodstream.
+This mixing of blood is called a 'sensitising event'.

 What is a sensitising event?